 Applying for a Permit

 Applicants must use one of the forms listed below.
-The long form is recommended as providing more detailed information helps make the review and approval process more efficient.
 Allow at least two to three weeks for the review and approval process.
 A non-refundable application fee of $50.00 in the form of a check or money order made out to “National Park Service” must accompany your application.
 Applications for new race type events that begin and/or finish in the park, weddings with more than 50 guests, wedding receptions, and after hours events will not be accepted.
 Since the application fee is non-refundable, it is highly recommended that potential applicants contact the park permit office at (301) 432-2243 or email them with any questions before submitting an application.

 Other costs may be incurred by the National Park Service due to a permitted event, including- charges for monitoring the event, traffic and parking control, and other associated costs.
 A Special Use Permit will include an estimate of these costs and the permittee will be billed for these services after the event.
 Permit holders must supply all equipment required for their event.

 For More Information

 Any questions regarding special use permits should be directed to the park’s Permit Office at (301) 432-2243 or email them.